microsoft/AzureManagedHsmTLSOffload/README.md

 # Introduction
 Azure Managed HSM TLS Offload Library is Public Preview!

 Azure Managed HSM offers a TLS Offload library which is compliant with PKCS#11 version 2.40.
 We do not support all possible functions listed in the PKCS#11 specification.
-PKCS#11 is a standard for performing cryptographic operations on HSMs (hardware security modules) which is available in public preview.
+Our TLS Offload library supports a limited set of functions and mechanisms for SSL/TLS Offload with F5 (BigIP) and Nginx only!

 # Getting Started
-Azure Managed HSM supports PKCS#11 mechanisms and functions for SSL/TLS Offload with F5 (BigIP) and Nginx only!

 Installation including configuration and authentication requirements for TLS Offload can be found in the readme within each .deb and .rpm package under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*

 ## Supported Operating Systems